ysndr/MSc-Thesis/chapter/introduction.md

 Problematically, this results in less choice for developers and possible lock-in into products subjectively less favored but unique in their features for a certain language.
 The latter approach was taken by most text editors which in turn offered only limited support for any language.

-Popularity statistics^[https://web.archive.org/web/20160625140610/https://pypl.github.io/IDE.html] shows that except Vim and Sublime Text, both exceptional general text editors, the top 10 most popular IDEs were indeed specialized products.
+Popularity statistics^[https://web.archive.org/web/20160625140610/https://pypl.github.io/IDE.html] from before the introduction of the LSP shows that except Vim and Sublime Text, both exceptional general text editors, the top 10 most popular IDEs were indeed specialized products.
 Regardless that some IDEs offer support for more languages through (third-party) extensions, developing any sort of language support to $N$ platforms requires the implementation of $N$ integrations.
 Missing standards, incompatible implementing languages and often proprietary APIs highlight this problem.